 Accredited by the Southern Association of Colleges and Schools, UTHSC offers four undergraduate and 20 graduate or professional degrees.
 With more than 50 endowed professorships, including 19 Chairs of Excellence, the campus is home to three Centers of Excellence in neuroscience, molecular resources, and pharmacokinetics and therapeutics.

 The Health Science Center’s six colleges reflect a broad spectrum of scientific investigation.
 Pursuing basic science and clinical research with an emphasis on translational research, UTHSC investigators are supported by both government grants and private funding.
-In fiscal 2007 (July 2006 to June 2007), more than $107 million in National Institutes of Health grants funded research at UTHSC.
+In fiscal 2013, UTHSC faculty received almost $90 million in external funding for research and sponsored projects.

 UTHSC growth has also included expansion in Knoxville.
 To meet the growing demand for pharmacists, a second UT College of Pharmacy building opened on the Knoxville campus in fall 2007 and will enroll an additional 225 students annually.
 The UT College of Pharmacy is further extending its reach across the state by adding Clinical Education Centers in Chattanooga, Jackson, Kingsport and Nashville.